LNshuti/bloomberg/README.md

-#  **Financial Data Analyzer**: An open-source NLP project simulating a use case of a Bloomberg terminal.
+#  **Financial Data Analyzer**: Open-source NLP project simulating a use case of a Bloomberg terminal.

 ### Project Description: